garcia/simfile/docs/source/examples.rst

         with simfile.mutate(
             input_filename=f"{simfile_path}",
             backup_filename=f"{simfile_path}~",
-        ) as sf:
+        ) as sim:
             print(f"Processing {simfile_path}")

             # It's very unlikely for the title property to be blank or missing.
             # This is mostly to satisfy type-checkers.
-            current_title = sf.title or ""
+            current_title = sim.title or ""
-            current_titletranslit = sf.titletranslit or ""
+            current_titletranslit = sim.titletranslit or ""

             if args.remove:
                 def remove_starting_brackets(current_text: str) -> str: